What Is Causing My Tooth Pain?

 • Floss daily between your teeth (especially the back ones) to remove what your toothbrush cannot reach.

-• Receive six-month exams and hygienic cleanings at our Thousand Oaks office.
+• Receive six-month exams and hygienic cleanings.

 • Watch how much sugar and carbohydrate-based foods you consume.